 The opening track “GET OFF UR PHONE” is a criticism of our generation’s obsession with phones that doesn’t come off as stodgy or distant.
 The track embodies the frustration of someone whose date won’t get off Snapchat, or the oddness of organizing your social life around group chats.
 The song addresses our age’s uneasiness with social media, like its creepiness—“don’t show your location, keep it to yourself”—and rejects its artificiality: “tryin’ to get connected, I don’t need no Wi-Fi.”
 The track’s subtle orchestration fits the song perfectly - a melody like a dial tone repeats throughout the piece; “hello, hello” echoes quietly in the background.

 Romance courses through HEATWAVE in songs like “LOVE UR NAME” and “STUCK ON U”, albeit in different forms.
 “LOVE UR NAME” is sweet and ballad-y, about that moment you admit you like someone and hope they feel the same.
 “STUCK ON U”, the catchiest song on the album, is a clever ode to summertime in the city, smoothly drawing comparisons between a summer fling and New York: “Wish I could say goodbye but no, I’m stuck on you.”
 It’s not strictly a love song - more like a love/hate song, with complaints like having “only satellites to wish upon”.
 The track combines electronic beats with jazzy piano riffs that sound deceptively simple.
 It could have gone on a minute longer.
-Be sure to check out the music video for “STUCK ON U”, which was filmed, directed, edited, and animated by Aural Wes’ Manny Unger.
+Check out a performance they did at SoFar recently:

 HEATWAVE embodies feelings wrapped up in a time and place, instead of a clear storyline.
 “IDEAL” feels like a fever dream, opening as wishful thinking about the ‘ideal’ summer fling: “Kissin’ by the fountain in the moonlight”.
 Sweet, right?
 Abruptly it shifts to a weirder version of an escapist fantasy, featuring a sound bite of someone rejecting the rat race to join the rats.
 It’s bizarre and just odd enough to jolt you out of the smooth dreamlike quality of the rest of the album.